claracruet/PCIL_selection_pipeline/select_pcil_positive_ReadMe.md

 INDEL_Chr03_66131272    Chr03    66130272    66132272
 ```

-`window` defines the number of bp added upstream and downstream, is used only for position-based targets.
+`window` defines the number of bp added upstream and downstream of the target and is used only for position-based targets.

 ---